Biography of John Bunyan

 1650: Birth of his blind daughter Mary.

-1653: John Bunyan joined a Christian Fellowship and became a preacher.
+1653: John Bunyan joins a Christian Fellowship and becomes a preacher.

 1654: Birth of his daughter Elizabeth.

-1655: Moves to Bedford and becomes deacon of St John’s Church.
+1655: The family move to Bedford and Bunyan becomes Deacon of St John’s Church.

-1656: Began to discuss religion with the followers of George Fox, the founder of the Quaker movement, which led to his first book “Some Truths Opened” which was a violent attack on Fox.
+1656: He begins to discuss religion with the followers of George Fox, the founder of the Quaker movement, which leads to his first book “Some Truths Opened” which is a violent attack on Fox.

-1660: (12th November) He was arrested while preaching at a farmhouse in Ampthill, Bedfordshire for “devilishly and perniciously abstaining from coming to Church to hear Divine Service, and for being a common upholder of several unlawful meetings and conventicles, to the great disturbance and distraction of the good subjects of this kingdom, contrary to the laws of our sovereign lord and king.”
-He was imprisoned for twelve years in Bedford County Gaol where he wrote many other books.
+1660: He is arrested on 12th November while preaching at a farmhouse in Ampthill, Bedfordshire for “devilishly and perniciously abstaining from coming to Church to hear Divine Service, and for being a common upholder of several unlawful meetings and conventicles, to the great disturbance and distraction of the good subjects of this kingdom, contrary to the laws of our sovereign lord and king.”
+He is imprisoned for twelve years in Bedford County Gaol where he writes many other books.

-1672: John Bunyan was released from prison after the Declaration of Indulgence.
+1672: Bunyan is released from prison after the Declaration of Indulgence.

-1675: Re-imprisoned for a further six months during which time he wrote the first part of the book for which he is chiefly remembered “The Pilgrim’s Progress”.
-After he was released once more he became a pastor at Bedford until his death.
+1675: He is re-imprisoned for a further six months during which time he writes the first part of the book for which he is chiefly remembered “The Pilgrim’s Progress”.
+After he is released once more he becomes a pastor at Bedford until his death.

-1684: He wrote the Second part of “The Pilgrim’s Progress” which tells the story of Christiana and her children.
+1684: He writes the Second part of “The Pilgrim’s Progress” which tells the story of Christiana and her children.

 1656: “Some Gospel Truths Opened”.